JSONPath-Plus/JSONPath/README.md

 # Todos

+1. Conditionally resolve JSON references/JSON pointers instead or in addition to raw retrieved data, with options on how deeply nested.
 1. Support non-eval version (which supports parenthetical evaluations)
 1. Support OR outside of filters (as in XPath `|`).
 1. Create syntax to work like XPath filters in not selecting children?